-Abstract: This article suggests that courts should appoint neutrals to large-scale animal abuse cases.
-The work of neutrals in two recent high-profile cases, Sarah v.
-PPI and Vick, demonstrate that neutrals can help advance the goals of the animal protection movement in three ways.
-First, neutrals can ensure that individual animal victims are cared for once they are rescued from large-scale abuse situations.
-Second, court orders that appoint neutrals to large-scale animal abuse cases insert a best-interest-of-the-animal analysis into formal court proceeding.
-Finally, court-appointed neutrals may encourage better enforcement of animal protection laws by taking responsibility for animal victims from local officials.
-In addition to advocating for neutral appointments in large-scale animal abuse cases, this article discusses some of the possible barriers courts and advocates might face when appointing neutrals to large-scale animal abuse cases.
+Abstract: This article suggests that courts should appoint special masters to large-scale animal abuse cases.
+The work of special masters in two recent high-profile cases, Sarah v.
+PPI and Vick, demonstrate that special masters can help advance the goals of the animal protection movement in three ways.
+First, special masters can ensure that individual animal victims are cared for once they are rescued from large-scale abuse situations.
+Second, court orders that appoint special masters to large-scale animal abuse cases insert a best-interest-of-the-animal analysis into formal court proceeding.
+Finally, court appointed special masters may encourage better enforcement of animal protection laws by taking responsibility for animal victims from local officials.
+In addition to advocating for special master appointments in large-scale animal abuse cases, this article discusses some of the possible barriers courts and advocates might face when appointing special masters to large-scale animal abuse cases.